 Pairing Food & Whisky – A Match Made In Heaven

 A growing trend in the industry is pairing food with drinks.
-As the world of Scotch whisky continues to grow we caught up with Diageo Global Whisky Master, Ewan Gunn to find out more about how to create a match made in heaven when it comes to whisky and food.
+As the world of Scotch whisky continues to grow we caught up with Diageo Global Whisky Master, Ewan Gunn to find out more about best whisky food pairing and how to create a match made in heaven.

 Taste is the key: taste ﬁrst, taste second and taste last.
 Too often customers drink wine as a matter of accepted routine during meals.
 By offering whisky as an alternative, you can create a unique experience that is entirely taste driven.
 Putting the right food with the right balancing whisky can be tricky, yet when it is done well, the results can be sensational.
 Whisky can provide a variance of flavours and aromas that can successfully compete with wine.
 By pairing food and whisky you are creating a new exciting experience for your customers and often a greater spend per head.

 Even if you do not work in a restaurant there is still an opportunity to upsell customers to whisky serves with interesting and unique garnishes, or small snacks that pair with a whisky serve.
 Talk to your customers about how the flavours work together and the benefits that the garnish or accompaniment brings to the drink.

 6 Tips to pair food and whisky